-From the time I first laid eyes on the great Tammany Hall Leader as a little boy, Carmine DeSapio wore rose-colored glasses and seemed as old as Father Time.
-(He was forced to wear dark glasses because of a chronic eye disease.)
-We’d meet at a club in Greenwich Village for Easter or Thanksgiving dinner with DeSapio, Meade Esposito, the Democratic Leader, and all our families.

-I last saw DeSapio in the late 1980s.
-He looked exactly the same — right down to the rose-colored glasses — as he flirted mercilessly with my new fiancé.
+From the very first time I laid eyes on Carmine DeSapio as a little boy, the great Tammany Hall leader wore rose-colored glasses and seemed as old as Father Time.
+(He was forced to wear tinted glasses because of a chronic eye disease.)
+We’d meet at a gun club in Greenwich Village for Easter or for Thanksgiving dinner with DeSapio and Meade Esposito and all our families.
+The last time I saw him, in the late 1980s, he looked exactly the same, right down to the dark glasses, as he flirted mercilessly with my new fiancée.

 I had just returned from living in Rome and smoked English Ovals.
-DeSapio begged a few off me and smoked them with true joy.
-When I heard he was sick some years later, I had given up smoking for good.
+DeSapio begged a few off me and smoked them with obvious joy.
+When I heard he was sick some years later, I had given up smok- ing for good.
 New York had become an unfriendly place for smok- ers, having enacted strict anti-smoking laws for bars and restaurants.

-Those two things would always be linked in my mind: The great old man’s passing from New York City politics, and The City’s new intolerance (as sensible as it was from a health standpoint).
-It signaled the end of an era that began with DeSapio, was carried on in spirit by Meade Esposito and my father, and was dead as a doornail by the time another Italo-American, Rudolph Giuliani, emerged on the scene.
+Those two things would always be linked in my mind: the great old man’s passing from New York City politics, and The City’s new intolerance (as sensible as it was from a health standpoint).
+It signaled the end of an era that had begun with DeSapio, was carried on in spirit by Meade Esposito and my father and was dead as a doornail by the time another Italian-American, Rudolph Giuliani, emerged on the scene.

 We all gave Rudy a pass after 9/11.
-His spirited defense of our beloved City was embraced by all of us.
+His spirited defense of our beloved city was embraced by all of us, without exception.
 By that time, the pendulum had swung for good.
-The mob was decimated, Tammany Hall was a quaint reminder of smoke filled back rooms, and Rudy Giuliani — along with a man known throughout the City as “The Donald” — who we severely underestimated as a buffoon — were taking us to a place we could not have remotely predicted when I gave Mr. DeSapio my last English Oval.
+The Mob was decimated, Tammany Hall was a quaint reminder of smoke-filled back rooms, and Rudy Giuliani, along with a man known throughout The City as “The Donald,” whom we severely underestimated as a buffoon, were taking us to a place we could not have remotely predicted when I gave Mr. DeSapio my last English Oval.